• Home

 That’s exactly my thoughts, Stephanie!
 Sometimes it goes too far and our girly girls are left out or made to feel like something is wrong with them!

-5. Kuleen (TheDisneyKids) says
+5. Kuleen (TheDisneyKids) Avatar

 My daughter was very much a girly girl when she was little.
 She insisted on wearing dresses until she was in 3rd grade.
 Everything was princesses, pink, and glittery.
 That same little girl is now 12 and is often mistaken for a boy because of her short haircut, t-shirts, & jeans.
 Now everything is Doctor Who and periodic tables.